The Doctoral (PhD) Program in Civilization Studies

 – Identify the relevance of contemporary issues in classical texts

-– Demonstrate competence in critically evaluating cutting edge ideas and relate civilisational problems with a focus on the issue areas that has not yet been adequately explored
+– Demonstrate competence in critically evaluating cutting edge ideas and relate civilizational problems with a focus on the issue areas that has not yet been adequately explored

 – Develop an idea that poses and solves an original problem to build on and contribute to existing literature

-Students who have completed all the required courses and their chosen electives, and then defended their thesis successfully gain the right of receiving a doctoral degree from the Department of Civilization Studies
+Students who have completed all the required courses and their chosen electives, and then defended their thesis successfully gain the right of receiving a Doctor of Philosophy (PhD) degree from the Department of Civilization Studies

-Click here for PhD application and admission requirements.
+Click here for the PhD application and admission requirements.

-Students who have gained admission after having studied at another higher education establishments can ask for transfer of credit for the courses they have completed successfully at their previous higher education establishment.
+Students who have gained admission after having studied at other higher education establishments can ask for transfer of credit for the courses they have completed successfully at their previous institution.

-The Board of the institute may accept or reject the application.
+The Institute Board may accept or reject the application.

-– Having completed all the courses required at the department they are enrolled in ( PhD:264 AKTS) successfully
+– Completing all the courses required at the department they are enrolled in ( PhD: 264 ECTS) successfully

 – Having achieved a GPA of 2,00 and above

 – Having completed and defended the PhD thesis